 wp_list_pages() function to find all the top level pages.
 If you have too many top level pages you will have to exclude some or otherwise tweak the code.

 After these pages there is the option of displaying a 'Shop' button that links to any URL of your choosing.
 The default is to display the button and to link it to ScoutSHOPS (this was copied from the Scouts 4 WordPress theme on the assumption that it was there for a good reason).
-From version 5.1.1 of the theme you can also specify the HTML 'target' attribute for the link (use of the target attribute is no longer deprecated in HTML5).
+You may also specify the HTML 'target' attribute for the link (use of the target attribute is no longer deprecated in HTML5).

 The last entry is a 'Log In' / 'Log Out' button.
 This again has been made optional.
 You can see it on the example but is has been disabled on this site.

-All the menu entries default to white on a green background, switching to orange when selected, except for the 'Log In' / 'Log Out' button which has a purple background, again switching to orange.
+All menu entries default to white on a Scout Teal background, switching to Scout Purple when selected, except for the 'Log In' / 'Log Out' button which has a Scout Purple background, switching to Scout Teal.
 The background colours can be independently selected for each of the three levels of the menu and the 'Log In'/'Log Out' button.
-Any empty slots can be in any of the colours (including white which looks like empty space), but they default to grey.
+Any empty slots can be in any of the colours (including white which looks like empty space), but they default to Scout Teal.

 Please be aware that the menu relies on the CSS :hover pseudo-class to display the drop down menus.
 Unfortunately touch screen devices generally don't have the concept of 'hovering' so you might like to allow for drop down menus not always working.
 Although you can do tricks like the above you may be better off with each of the menu entries taking you to an actual page (whether it be the page itself or a redirection to one of the child pages).
 You need to make sure you can get to every page on the site without needing to use the drop down menu.